jeroennoten/Laravel-AdminLTE/README.md

    composer update jeroennoten/laravel-adminlte
    ```

-2. Then, update the assets
+2. Then, update the AdminLTE assets

    > Note: If you using AdminLTE for Laravel 5.x and are upgrading to Laravel 6 version, delete the folder adminlte inside your `public/vendor` folder.